-On July 11, 2022, the Commission issued Order No. 24441, opening the above-captioned docket, entitled "In Re: Investigation of Utility Misconduct or Fraud by The Narragansett Electric Company Relating to Past Payment of Shareholder Incentive."
-Order No. 24441 announced that "the Commission will investigate [The Narragansett Electric Company's] actions and the actions of its employees during the time it was a National Grid affiliate, relating to the alleged manipulation of the reporting of invoices affecting the calculation of past energy efficiency shareholder incentives and the resulting impact on customers" (Order No. 24441 at 5-6).
+On July 11, 2022, the Commission opened the above-captioned docket, entitled "In Re: Investigation of Utility Misconduct or Fraud by The Narragansett Electric Company Relating to Past Payment of Shareholder Incentive," announcing that it "will investigate [The Narragansett Electric Company's] actions and the actions of its employees during the time it was a National Grid affiliate, relating to the alleged manipulation of the reporting of invoices affecting the calculation of past energy efficiency shareholder incentives and the resulting impact on customers."
+Order No. 24441 at 5-6.
 On July 14, 2022, National Grid voluntarily intervened in this docket to continue its participation in the Commission and Division of Public Utilities and Carriers' ("Division") investigatory process.
+On March 10, 2023, National Grid filed in this docket its "Report on the Investigation into Out-of-Period Invoicing within the Rhode Island Energy Efficiency Program (2012-2021)" (the "2023 Report"), which provides a comprehensive compilation of the facts discovered in National Grid's internal investigation of the Commission and Division's concerns.
+Simultaneously, National Grid filed a motion for protective treatment of confidential information for the 2023 Report.
+On June 14, 2024, National Grid submitted the pre-filed direct testimony of Christopher McCusker and included the 2023 Report as Exhibit NG-1 to Mr. McCusker's testimony.

-On March 10, 2023, National Grid filed the Report, which provides a comprehensive compilation of the facts discovered by National Grid through its internal investigation of the Commission and Division's concerns in this docket.
-The Report itself is being filed publicly; however, there is certain information in the appendices to the Report that contain confidential information that is redacted from the public filing.
-In particular, several of the appendices include names and titles of employees that appear in Appendix E (2017-2018 Email Review Custodians), Appendix F (2012-2021 Email Review Custodians), Appendix G (Initial Investigation Interviewees), and Appendix H (Expanded Investigation Interviewees) (collectively, the "Confidential Appendices").
+The 2023 Report itself is being filed publicly; however, the appendices to the 2023 Report contain some confidential information that is redacted from the public filing.
+In particular, names and titles of employees appear in Appendix E (2017-2018 Email Review Custodians), Appendix F (2012-2021 Email Review Custodians), Appendix G (Initial Investigation Interviewees), and Appendix H (Expanded Investigation Interviewees) (collectively, the "Confidential Appendices").
 The public disclosure of this information would be an unwarranted invasion of the personal privacy of the employees listed.
 As such, National Grid has redacted from the public filing the individual employee names and titles in the Confidential Appendices.

-Therefore, National Grid requests that, pursuant to Rule 1.3(H), the Commission afford protective treatment of the names and titles of employees appearing in the Confidential Appendices to the Report.
+Therefore, National Grid requests that, pursuant to Rule 1.3(H), the Commission afford protective treatment of the names and titles of employees appearing in the Confidential Appendices to the 2023 Report.